Tiaansu/task-tracker-cli/README.md

 ## Task Tracker CLI

-> [!IMPORTANT]
+> [!NOTE]
-> I'm going to rewrite this as I didn't see the constraints of the project.
+> Image and the actual output here will be different as I rewritten it with no external libraries.

-This is a simple Task Tracker CLI made using commander.js.
+This is a simple Task Tracker CLI made using node.js.
 It is based on the [roadmap.sh](https://roadmap.sh/projects/task-tracker) project.

 ### Preview